16 Healthy Grilling Tips From Food Safety Experts

 Your guests are all lined up waiting for that first juicy burger of the season and your flames die out because you forgot to check the tank for adequate gas.
 While taking your tank to be refilled, check that it’s still qualified for use.
 Guidance from the Pipeline and Hazardous Materials Safety Administration suggests that propane tanks be re-qualified or replaced every 5 to 10 years.
 Dates are indicated around the top and neck of the cylinder tank.
 And regardless of the date, if your tank shows signs of rusting, dents, bulging, cracks, or faulty valves, you’ll need a new one.

 If you’ve been scrubbing the grill grates with the same old grill brush for years without a second thought, it’s probably time for a new one.
-Injury from wire grill brushes recently led to 1,600 emergency department visits, according to an article in the Journal Otolaryngology – Head and Neck Surgery.
-Then there’s the problem of actually swallowing loose bristles—and claims from that type of injury can be found at the Consumer Advocacy website saferproducts.gov, and estimated that nearly 70% of injuries resulted in a trip to the emergency room.
+Wire grill brushes resulted in about 1,700 injuries—including swallowing the bristles—between 2002 and 2014, according to an 2016 article in the Journal Otolaryngology – Head and Neck Surgery.
+The researchers looked at reports to the Consumer Product Safety Commission’s website saferproducts.gov, and estimated that nearly 70% of injuries resulted in a trip to the emergency room.
 Before using last year’s grill brush, check for loose bristles, then wipe the grates down thoroughly after using the brush.
 Check with your grill manufacturer to make sure you’re using the right brush type for your grill.
-These are the 9 summer items you need to throw out right now.
+(These are the 9 summer items you need to throw out right now.)

 A grill (charcoal or gas) needs to preheat for about 15 minutes till the temperature reaches around 500 degrees, according to Weber’s Tips and Tricks for Grilling Success.
 Preheating your grill gets the grate hot enough to sear properly and helps prevent food from sticking.
 It also helps burn off extra bits of food left on the grate, so it’s easier to clean.
 (These are the cooking mistakes that can make your food toxic.)